 Increasingly large building projects and technical constructions present cranes with ever greater challenges.
-Fibre rope solutions, with their unsurpassed strength and light weight, not only allow for better handling during installation, but also maximise the lifting capacity and lighten the construction of the cranes themselves.
+Fibre rope solutions, with their unsurpassed strength and light weight, not only allow for better handling during installation, but also maximize the lifting capacity and lighten the construction of the cranes themselves.
 Longer service lives can also be achieved through increased resistance to frequently alternating bends under load.

 Crane ropes are exposed to extreme forces, even when rolled up